EliasXabs/CSC-Notes/CSC-498P/intro.md

 >`echo` is a command that prints the string given to the terminal
 >
 >       echo "Hello World"
+> `-n` flag is used to print the string without a new line
 > `chsh` is used to change the shell
 >
 >       chsh -s "shell"